 "In January, the 26-year-old legislative assistant and lawyer will become the youngest person, and certainly the youngest woman, to be sworn into the council.
 Valento will also now be one of four women representing the five-seat council, alongside Mayor Mara Bain, and Councilwomen Kathy Bystrom and Kelly Monson."

-As a quick overview about me, I have lived in Hugo for over twenty years and bought my first house in Forest Lake in 2020.
+As a quick overview about me, I lived in Hugo for over twenty years and bought my first house in Forest Lake in 2020.
 I graduated from Forest Lake Senior High, the University of Minnesota - Twin Cities, and went on to graduate from Mitchell Hamline School of Law in 2019.

 During law school, I was the floating Law Clerk at the Ramsey County Courthouse.
 I clerked for over twenty-seven judges, teaching me how to work hard and fast for a variety of strong personalities.

 I love my job and the work that I do because I am able to use my legal background to create a meaningful impact.

 Thank you, Forest Lake!

 Thank you to everyone who showed their support and helped me along the way!
 I am honored to serve our community!